 FCARMB is deemed to be a municipal council for the purposes of this Act and has:

-- prepared and maintained a Municipal Emergency Management Plan in accordance with Section 20; and - complied with Section 2 in relation to coordination and planning and audit of the plan.
+- prepared and maintained a Municipal Emergency Management Plan. - complied with Section 2 in relation to coordination and planning and audit of the plan.

 Environment Protection Act 1970